top of page

 Current Financial Reports can be found at the bottom of this page

-A cover letter and lot specific invoice was mailed January 25th to every homeowner within Pheasant View in compliance with our governing documents.
-Please fully complete the lower portion of the letter with your name, lot number, address, contact information, and enclose it with your payment.
-To reduce subdivision expenses, we are not EFT or ACH compatible.
-If your financial institution is preparing your payment on your behalf, we still need and use the information requested as our bylaws require the Board to maintain a current membership roster.
+A cover letter and lot specific invoice was mailed to every homeowner within Pheasant View on Monday, January 26, 2026.
+The Board believed this traditional approach was necessary considering the step is no longer a requirement in our amended and restated governing documents.
+Upon receipt, please fully complete the lower portion of the letter with your name, lot number, address, contact information, and enclose it with your payment.
+To reduce subdivision expenses, we are not EFT or ACH compatible, but we do accept Zelle (see instructions below).
+If your financial institution is preparing your payment on your behalf, we still need and use the information requested, as our bylaws require the Board to maintain a current membership roster.

 Thank you for your prompt payment!